 Since I can only make it to “The Great Minnesota Get Together” once this year, I thought that I’d try to bring a bit of the fair home.
 Maybe I couldn’t take the people watching home with me (which is good…things could get weird real fast), but I could try my hand at homemade fried pickles.
 When I say “fried” I mean baked, because deep-fried pickles should probably be limited to once, twice, or three times a year, but breaded and baked pickles should be just 20 minutes away year-round, right?

 I came up with this recipe after some trial and error.
 My first mistake was buying a jar of pre-sliced pickles.
 They’re just not thick enough, so you need to make your own slices.
-Observe the pathetic pickle-to-batter ratio of the first batch (left) compared to the winning recipe’s pickle-to-batter ratio (right).
+You want a good bite of pickle, not all batter.